eclipse1482/recteq/README.md

 # Home Assistant Recteq Integration

 > This was an abandoned fork that was picked up by others including mochman who made some great improvements.
 However, I needed to modify it to get my RT700 working and I am hoping to add some capabilities and make this integration more robust for most users.
-I will need feedback to capture the changes though as I only have one grill to test one :)
+I will need feedback to capture the changes though as I only have one grill to test on :)

 Custom integration for [recteq][recteq] grills and smokers providing a climate entity to control the unit and sensor entities for the probes.